 In the seat next to me on the Prague-bound flight is a Dane.
 And how do I know he’s a Dane, you ask?
 Well, maybe you’re not asking, but I’ll answer anyway.
 On the sleeve of his short camouflage KFOR shirt, above his left bulging biceps, is a Danish flag; white cross on a red background.
 I noticed him in Skopje airport when he walked past me, several times.
-He is tall, blond, and has the most beautiful blue eyes.
+He is tall, blond, and has eyes bluer than blue.

 When the stewardess offers sandwiches and cakes, I greedily grab mine.
-Gorgeous-eyed Dane declines.
+Gorgeous Dane declines.
 Probably on some designer, high-protein military diet or something.

 I bite into my cheese and egg sandwich, and promptly spill hard-boiled eggs all over myself.
 Dane looks curiously at me.
 Even more so, when I try to tackle a soft, cream-filled chocolate cake.
 Not a great success.
 Soon, I’m covered in chockie flakes.
 Luckily, I’m dressed in black, so at least the stains don’t show.
 Dane points to the left side of my mouth, where it seems I’ve deposited a glob of vanilla cream.

 The airborne meal is an absolute disaster.
 But at least I’m no longer hungry.
 As I shake the little packet of sugar for my tea against the fold-up table, I strike too hard – and pretty soon sugar is added to the tasty mix on my attire.
 If I want a sugar high, I can now just lick my blouse.
 I peek carefully to my right.
 Is that a scornful look?
 ‘Cause I’m sure sugar in the tea is a strict no-no in KFOR diets.